-The Boris Goldovsky collection is organized into seven series.
+The Boris Goldovsky collection is organized into eight series:

 - Performance records/Programs